The DASH Diet Includes Dairy for Heart Health

 - ½ cup chopped walnuts

 - ½ cup dried cranberries

 In a large bowl, whisk together orange juice and zest, yogurt and salt and pepper.
-Add onions, Brussels sprouts, walnuts, and cranberries; toss until well combined.
+Add onions, brussel sprouts, walnuts, and cranberries; toss until well combined.
 Let stand 15 minutes before serving.
 Slaw can be covered and refrigerated for up to 2 days.